 Developing sanna-vinnana (memory)

 Now we are looking into sanna-vinnana.
 Sanna is known as memories and perceptions, and I will treat these in separate sections.
 We don’t wish to hold onto memories as memories can give us problems, yet we do need to be able to remember.
 It is this ability to remember that is sanna-vinnana but for that ability to work our memories need to be free to be accessed.
 And that is often not the case.

 As we experience life there is much suffering, suffering in love, suffering in family, suffering in work, and even suffering as we struggle with the path.
 As is clearly stated in the 4NT suffering arises but unfortunately we cling to that suffering.
-And that suffering is stored as memories.
+And that suffering can be stored as memories.

 But sometimes that suffering is so powerful that we need to avoid contact with the memories so we fragment ourselves in order not to have to access the pain.
 We can create shadows in this way, fragments of ourselves that we cut off.
 But as we develop through MwB these fragments become accessed.
 If you are involved with an individualised meditation methodology such as Zandtaomed, then your elder can guide you through the process of integrating these fragments.
 And if the elder can’t help with the integration, then they can know to refer you to an appropriate professional.